 Dr. Chadley James, has an M.S. in Clinical Criminology from the University of Leicester, UK and a Ph.D. in Victimology from Tokiwa University, Japan.
 His research focuses on the intersection of culture and victimization, developing and evaluating victim assistance programs for marginalized populations, along with developing better training programs for victim assistance personal working with victims of violent crime.
-Dr. James is the recipient of the 2015 World Society of Victimology (WSV) Beniamin Mendelsohn Young Victimologist Award and is the organizing Co-Director of the two-week Postgraduate Course in Victimology, Victim Assistance and Criminal Justice held every year in Dubrovnik, Croatia at the Inter-University Center (IUC) Dubrovnik, and a Co-Director of the African Graduate Course on Victimology and Victim Assistance.
+Dr. James is the recipient of the 2015 World Society of Victimology (WSV) Beniamin Mendelsohn Young Victimologist Award and is the organizing Co-Director of the two-week Postgraduate Course in Victimology, Victim Assistance and Criminal Justice held every year in Dubrovnik, Croatia at the Inter-University Center (IUC) Dubrovnik.
 He is an Executive Committee member of the WSV (Treasurer), and a part of the UN Liaison committee of the WSV.
 Dr. James has published in international journals and textbooks and has presented papers at international conferences, courses, and seminars in Africa, Asia, Australia, Europe, the Middle East, and the United States.

-Dr. James’ current administrative duties include serving on the University General Education Committee, and the College of Social Science International Committee.
+Dr. James’ current administrative duties include serving as Chair of the University General Education Committee.
 He is also the advisor for the American Criminal Justice Association, Lamda Alpha Epsilon, Fresno State Chapter – Phi Omega Alpha.

-James, C. (In Press).
+James, C. (2017).
 Carjacking in South Africa: exploring its consequences for victims.
 Acta